 What is Non-hazardous waste?

-Non-hazardous waste, as the name implies, is not dangerous, yet it nevertheless has a negative effect on the environment.
+Non-hazardous waste, as the name implies, is not dangerous but harms the environment.
 It must be disposed of appropriately to comply with the rules.

 It includes household waste, such as food and bathroom waste, and corporate waste, such as waste from factories and farms.